KunalSuman/ANGRY-BIRDS/README.md

 To run the program type ./build.sh in terminal [UBUNTU OR OTHER LINUX DISTRO] in the Angry_Bird folder and program should start running
+if it throws error try 'chmod +x build.sh' if error still exists type 'chmod +x gradlew'.
+If error still persists open it in **IDEA** and run the Lwjgl3Launcher file in lwjgl3 directory.

+To quit the game press "ESC"

+Press "ENTER" to simulate completing a level in the levels page and "SPACE" to simulate losing a level Rest are button which will guide you through the application

 Refrences  =>   Brent Aureli Codes       : [Youtube series](https://www.youtube.com/watch?v=a8MPxzkwBwo&list=PLZm85UZQLd2SXQzsF-a0-pPF6IWDDdrXt)